hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

-For fault tolerance, we need to save the contents of the buffers, and also ensure that if a null-padded row was emitted, after restore, a matching row that's _not late by chance_ isn't emitted.
+For fault tolerance, we need to save the contents of the buffers, and also ensure that if a null-padded row was emitted, after restore, a matching row that's _not late by chance_ isn't emitted, and conversely, if some joined row was emitted, a null-padded row is not emitted after restart.
+To ensure the latter, we need to save a flag whether a row was unused along with the row.

 The processor uses two routing schemes: